CoryMcCartan/website/content/projects/president-2020/index.md

 The pandemic and its economic fallout have caused a lot to change very quickly, just as the presidential race moves from the primary to the general election stage.
-This has necessarily, and correctly, injected more uncertainty and swings into the model's forecasts.
+This has necessarily, and correctly, injected more uncertainty and swings into the model&rsquo;s forecasts.
 As more economic and polling data arrive, the estimates here will stabilize.
 </p>
 <div style="color: #877; font-size: 0.85rem; text-align: right;">